isomerpages/moe-navalbasepri/_for-parents/E Open House.md

 <p><strong>1.
 When and how can I register my child for Primary 1?</strong>
 </p>
 <p>The registration for Singapore Citizen and Permanent Resident children
-will tentatively take place from end June to August 2023.
+will tentatively take place from end June to August each year.
 Please visit the <a href="https://www.moe.gov.sg/primary/p1-registration" rel="noopener noreferrer nofollow" target="_blank">MOE Primary 1 Registration Website</a> for the latest updates and&nbsp; announcements.
 You may also join the mailing list to receive an email alert when registration information updates are